1933 Grand Prix season: Technical Innovation

-Ettore Bugatti's Type 51 was starting to show its age by now.
-Despite its superb balance and handling it was being outclassed by the more powerful Italian cars.
-However, the surprising withdrawal of the P3 allowed the Type 51 to remain competitive against the remaining opposition.
+Ettore Bugatti's Type 51 was starting to show its age.
+Despite its balance and handling it was being outclassed by the more powerful Italian cars.
+However, the withdrawal of the P3 allowed the Type 51 to remain competitive against the remaining opposition.
 Bugatti's prospective design for the new formula was the Type 59 and was supposed to be ready for the mid-year French Grand Prix.
 Predominantly the work of his son Jean, it is regarded as one of the world's most elegant racing cars.
 A sleek design with a very low driveshaft, it had a low centre of gravity.
 But the 2-seater with its 2.8-litre, 8-cylinder twin-overhead cam engine was disappointingly off the pace with poor brakes and unsatisfactory road-holding.
 After several false starts, it finally made its debut at Lasarte at the last major race of the season.

 In Germany, both Mercedes-Benz and the new Auto Union company were working toward the upcoming racing formula.
 Dr Ferdinand Porsche had found a taker for his new design at Wanderer, that had now become a part of Auto Union.
 The mid-engined race-car took inspiration from the Benz Tropfenwagen of the mid-20s that had been driven by his business partner, former racer Adolf Rosenberger.
 The designer of the Tropfenwagen, Dr Hans Nibel, had replaced Porsche as Technical Director at Mercedes-Benz.
 The new government of Adolf Hitler provided a fund of RM450,000 (about £45,000) to divide among the German companies.
 Mercedes-Benz works team manager Alfred Neubauer estimated the subsidy covered about 10% of the team's costs.

 In Great Britain, at the end of the year, Raymond Mays, Peter Berthon and wealthy gentleman-driver Humphrey Cook founded English Racing Automobiles (ERA) to build a competitive British voiturette.
 Cook personally invested £75,000 into the project.